 How does ultra fast broadband work?

-Each cable is made up of bundled optical fibers.
-One optical fiber can carry 90,000 television channels and 3 million voice calls.
-It can also carry light over very long distances without distorting the signal.
-Ultra broadband internet access is therefore a lot faster with fiber optic than with traditional broadband.
-For example, an ultra broadband network makes it possible to share vast amounts of data in real time — facilitating rapid data transfer in smart cities, businesses and homes.
+Each cable in the ultrafast broadband network is made up of bundled optical fibers.
+One optical fiber uses light to carry 90,000 television channels and 3 million voice calls, and can send information over very long distances without distorting the signal.
+Ultra broadband internet access is therefore a lot faster because it uses optical fiber than with traditional broadband, making it possible to share vast amounts of data in real time — facilitating rapid data transfer in smart cities, businesses and homes.
+A look at the different speeds of broadband connection clearly shows the difference between ultra fast broadband fiber and the rest.
+The most common broadband connection is called ADSL, and uses the copper wires in your telephone landline.

 What is the difference between broadband and fiber?

 The difference between broadband and fiber resides in the underlying technology.
-Traditional broadband networks send data signals in the form of electrical pulses through copper cables, while fiber optic cables are made of glass and transmit data signals in the form of light pulses.
-As well, fiber optic cables don't conduct electricity, so there are no issues with ground loops or lightning strikes.
+Traditional broadband networks send data signals in the form of electrical pulses through copper cables, while fiber optic cables are made of glass and transmit data signals in the form of light pulses sent by laser.
+Fiber optic cables don't conduct electricity, so there are no issues with ground loops or lightning strikes.